Uptick in schedule reliability among positives for ocean freight

 Taking questions during the company’s full-year and Q4 results presentation in February, Maersk’s CEO Vincent Clerc explained the end of the vessel-sharing agreement with MSC would not induce a full-scale shake-up of the alliance system.
 Instead, he insisted it would result in four east-west networks instead of three.

-Alan Murphy, CEO, Sea-Intelligence, added that while the formal break-up will not happen until January 2025, gradual changes are likely during the transition period over the next two years.
+Alan Murphy, CEO of Sea-Intelligence, added that while the formal break-up will not happen until January 2025, gradual changes are likely during the transition period over the next two years.

 On the trans-Pacific trade, and assuming that carriers take delivery of new vessels and cascade them internally through their networks, this would leave Maersk as clearly the smallest of the major carriers and alliances, with an operated capacity only matching the combined niche carriers in the trade.